zqu1992/ALQ/README.md

 ### Citation
 If you use the code in your research, please cite as

 Zhongnan Qu, Zimu Zhou, Yun Cheng, Lothar Thiele.
 Adaptive Loss-Aware Quantization for Multi-Bit Networks.
-In \textit{the IEEE/CVF Conference on Computer Vision and Pattern Recognition} (CVPR), 2020, pp. 7988-7997
+In *the IEEE/CVF Conference on Computer Vision and Pattern Recognition* (CVPR), 2020, pp. 7988-7997

     @InProceedings{Qu_2020_CVPR,
         author = {Qu, Zhongnan and Zhou, Zimu and Cheng, Yun and Thiele, Lothar},